A Black Security Guard Was Fired For Using The N-Word While Telling A Student Not To Call Him That

 His superiors, however, didn’t see it that way.
 Citing zero tolerance for racial slurs, he was fired.

 That firing got his union to file a grievance against his employers.
-Further, it compelled the students at the high school to walk out in support.
+Further, the situation compelled the students at the high school to walk out in support.

 Marlon’s son, Noah, who is the head of the black student union at the school, organized the walkout.
 “Scores” of students walked out of the high school and then marched to the nearby administration building.